pombredanne/Repos-Health-Study/README.md

 https://github.com/Dreizan/Repos-Health-Study/blob/dev/RepoHealthDFD.PNG

 # Database Schema
 Potentially, data will be stored under a MySQL database server, which will contain all risk information collected on projects that have already been analysed.
 When the user would like to find out risk analysis information on a specific Github repository, this server will be checked first to see whether or not analysis on said repository exists already.
-If analysis already exists, it will pull this information directly from the MySQL database.
-If not, the Python program will be run to analyze potential risks on the repository, send the resulting analysis to the user, and store the result into the database.
+If analysis already exists, it will pull the JSON information directly from the MySQL database.
+If not, the Python program will be run to analyze potential risks on the repository, send the resulting analysis to the user, and store the resulting JSON file into the database.

+For now, this task will potentially be returned to at a later date.
+Developing the analysis system will be of higher priority.